kayranfatih/awesome-iot-and-hardware-security/readme.md

 ## Firmware Analysis Tools

 ### Frameworks
+- [EMBA The security analyzer for firmware of embedded devices](https://github.com/e-m-b-a/emba) - EMBA is designed as the central firmware analysis tool for penetration testers and product security teams.
+It supports the complete security analysis process starting with firmware extraction, doing static analysis and dynamic analysis via emulation and finally generating a web report

 ### Reverse Engineering
+- [Ghidra](https://ghidra-sre.org/) - A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission

 ## Fuzzing
+- [AFL++](https://github.com/AFLplusplus/AFLplusplus) - AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support

 ## Penetration Test Use-Cases
 - [Getting Root on Philips Hue Bridge 2.0 by Colin O'Flynn](https://colinoflynn.com/2016/07/getting-root-on-philips-hue-bridge-2-0/)